whooie/qlisp/README.md

 ## To do
 - [x] add a string type
 - [x] add a CLI and read executable expressions from files
+- [ ] add pattern-matching args to lambdas
 - [ ] add namespaces and importing definitions from other files
 - [ ] add (nd)arrays
 - [ ] add hash maps